Quick Answer

 |---|---|---|

-| L-Track (dual-row) | Slotted channel used in cargo aircraft and military vehicles | Thousands of compatible fittings from dozens of manufacturers — open standard, no vendor lock-in |
+| L-Track (dual-row) | Slotted channel used in cargo aircraft and military vehicles | Thousands of compatible fittings from dozens of manufacturers — open standard, no vendor lock-in.
+See the DVA L-Track accessory collection for the catalog. |

-| T-slot / T-track | T-shaped groove in the bar — common on universal systems | Wide range of T-bolt accessories; some proprietary, some universal |
+| T-slot / T-track | T-shaped groove in the bar — common on universal systems | Wide range of standard 8mm T-bolt accessories; some ranges are cross-brand compatible, others use proprietary footprints |

 | Round / Aero bar | Oval or round tube profile | Requires clamp-on mounting; fewer native mounting options; relies on aftermarket clamps |